denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 C. Service locator and service provider
 D. Service locator and service provider interface
 E. Service provider and service provider interface

+**A service consists of the service provider interface and logic to look up implementations using a service locator.
+This makes option D correct. ==Make sure you know that the service provider itself is the implementation, which is not considered part of the service==**

 ---